The majority of HR pros have seen their fair share of tricky FMLA scenarios.

 Moreover, Congress “even specifies that leave for travel prior to adoption is appropriate” in some cases, the court noted.
 Specifically, employees who are adopting can take FMLA to “travel to another country to complete an adoption.”

-The court noted that Congress “contemplated circumstances in which FMLA leave should begin prior to birth” and did not include “the circumstance of an employee traveling to the location of his child’s birth.”
+The lower court noted that Congress “contemplated circumstances in which FMLA leave should begin prior to birth” and did not include “the circumstance of an employee traveling to the location of his child’s birth.”

-In the court’s view, Tanner’s situation did “not fit within any of the circumstances Congress considered worthy of FMLA leave prior to the birth of a child.”
+Ultimately, it held Tanner’s situation did “not fit within any of the circumstances Congress considered worthy of FMLA leave prior to the birth of a child.”

 The court acknowledged the difficulty Tanner faced while trying to predict when to start his FMLA leave, but it ultimately concluded that he “was not entitled to take FMLA leave prior to the birth.”

-FMLA retaliation?
+FMLA Retaliation?

 Here, Tanner had to plausibly allege that he engaged in a protected activity, he suffered an adverse employment action, and the adverse action was “causally related to the protected activity.”

-The “close temporal proximity” between Tanner’s leave date and termination date could convince a reasonable jury that the company’s decision might’ve been motivated by his FMLA leave.
+He alleged the company fired him one day after his FMLA leave started.
+The “close temporal proximity” between his leave date and termination date could convince a reasonable jury that the company’s decision might’ve been motivated by his FMLA leave, Tanner alleged.

 Because Tanner stated a prima facie case, then the burden shifted to the company to state a legitimate, nondiscriminatory reason for its decision.